Cherry Eye in Cats: What Causes It and How It’s Treated

 Have a quick chat with one of our experts.

-How is Cherry Eye in Cats Diagnosed?
+How Do Vets Diagnose Cherry Eye in Cats?

 Another test is the Schirmer tear test.
 Dry eye is a common secondary issue in cats with cherry eye.
 This test helps confirm it by using a small strip of paper under the lower eyelid to measure tear production.

-How is Cherry Eye in Cats Treated?
+How Is Cherry Eye in Cats Treated?

-The main treatment methods for cherry eye in cats include medical management, surgery, and supportive care.
+The main treatment methods for cherry eye in cats include surgery, medical management, and supportive care.

 Medical Management

 In mild cases, medicines can be used to reduce swelling and discomfort.
-Anti-inflammatory eye drops can help shrink the gland, but this only works temporarily.

-Antibiotics can be used if there are any signs of bacterial infections.
-Lubricating eye drops can also keep the eyes moisturized.
+• Antibiotics.
+They can be used if there are any signs of bacterial infections.

 Medical treatment is most effective as a short-term or supportive measure, often used before or after surgery to manage symptoms and promote healing.